-Kruse converts 16th straight penalty to match record
+Lewandowski again the difference, Bayern beats Dortmund 3-2

 Kruse made it 4-0 with his penalty in the 52nd, before Akaki Gogia chipped the ball beyond a defender for Cedric Teuchert to complete the rout in the 89th.

-Leipzig moved top ahead of the late game between Borussia Dortmund and Bayern Munich with a 3-0 win at home over Freiburg.

-Ibrahima Konaté made the breakthrough for Leipzig, forcing Nordi Mukiele’s cross over from close range in the 26th.

-Marcel Sabitzer made sure with a penalty in the 70th, before Angeliño wrapped it up with a brilliant free kick in the 89th.
+Leipzig enjoyed a 3-0 win at home over Freiburg.
+Ibrahima Konaté made the breakthrough in the 26th and Marcel Sabitzer added a penalty in the 70th, before Angeliño wrapped it up with a brilliant free kick in the 89th.

 Mainz’s six-game losing start is over after a 2-2 draw at home with fellow struggler Schalke.
 It stretched Schalke’s club-record winless run to 23 league games overall.